ShivanKaul/star-spec/draft-dss-star.md

 : The encrypted measurement being sent by the client.

 Auxiliary Data:
-: Arbitrary data that clients may send as part of their message, but which is not included in any security measures.
+: Arbitrary data that clients may send as part of their message, but which is only revealed when at least K encrypted measurements of the same value are received.

 # System Overview